Neuroscientist Dr. Eric Haseltine – Invirtua Advisory Board

-Trained as a Neuroscientist, Haseltine applies new discoveries about the brain to enhance the human dimension of innovation.
-He has successfully applied his unique human-centered approach to help organizations in Aerospace, Entertainment, Health Care, Consumer Products and National Security transform and innovate.
-He is the author of Long fuse big bang: Achieving long term success through daily victories, published by Hyperion.
-For five years, he authored both a monthly column and interactive web site on the brain for Discover magazine and is a contributor to Psychology Today’s web site, where he writes a popular blog on the brain that has garnered over 800,000 views.
-In 2004, Haseltine received the Distinguished Psychologist in Management Award from the Society of Psychologists in Management and has published 41 patents and patent applications in optics, media and entertainment technology.
+Dr. Eric Haseltine is a neuroscientist and futurist who has applied a brain-centered approach to help organizations in aerospace, entertainment, healthcare, consumer products and national security transform and innovate.
+He is the author of Long Fuse, Big Bang: Achieving Long-Term Success Through Daily Victories.
+For five years, he wrote a monthly column on the brain for Discover magazine and is a frequent contributor to Psychology Today’s web site, where his popular blog on the brain has garnered over 800,000 views.
+Haseltine received the Distinguished Psychologist in Management Award from the Society of Psychologists in Management and has published 41 patents and patent applications in optics, media and entertainment technology.

 Haseltine serves on numerous boards, and is an active consultant, speaker and writer.
-Over the past three years, Eric has focused heavily on developing innovation strategies and consumer applications for the Internet of Things, Virtual Reality and Augmented Reality.
+Over the past three years, he has focused heavily on developing innovation strategies and consumer applications for the Internet of Things, virtual reality and augmented reality.

-Haseltine continues to do basic research in Neuroscience, with his most recent publications focusing on the mind-body health connection and exploitation of big-data to uncover subtle, but important trends in mental and physical health.
+Haseltine continues to do basic research in neuroscience, with his most recent publications focusing on the mind-body health connection and exploitation of big-data to uncover subtle, but important trends in mental and physical health.